trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<packageDir>/cmake/Dependencies.cmake:

-**<packageDir>/cmake/Dependencies.cmake**: [Required] Defines the dependencies of a given SE package using the macro `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_.
+**<packageDir>/cmake/Dependencies.cmake**: [Required] Defines the dependencies for a given TriBITS (SE) package using the macro `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_.
 This file is processed at the top-level project scope (using an ``INCLUDE()``) so any local variables set will be seen by the entire project.
-This file is always processed, including when just building the project's `<Project>PackageDependencies.xml`_ file.
+This file is always processed, including when just building the project's dependency data-structure (see `Reduced Package Dependency Processing`_).

 An example of a ``Dependencies.cmake`` file for a package with optional and required dependencies is for the mock ``Panzer`` package in `MockTrilinos`_: